What You Need to Know About Donating Furniture and Clothes

 Have a look at a few additional moving resources that are full of great advice.

-- How to pack you home when moving – get some helpful tips on how to make your packing far more efficient.
+- How to pack you home when moving – get some helpful tips on making your packing far more efficient.
 Use the advice to ensure your move will go that much smoother.

 - Tips for picking a storage unit – see some of the best advice on how to go about choosing a storage facility that will best serve your needs.

 - What should I tip a moving company – one of the things many people forget about when trying to figure out moving expenses is a moving tip.
 If the movers do an excellent job, you should plan on giving them an appropriate gratuity.
-Use the information found at Maximum Real Estate Exposure as a guide on when to tip and how much.
+Use the information found at Maximum Real Estate Exposure to guide when to tip and how much.

 - How to organize your things for storage – discover some of the best tips for getting your possessions to be placed into storage.